 This figure compares the distribution of residual harm to the distribution of no residual harm associated with events that originated at various stages in the medication use process (STAGE EVENT ORIGINATED), as reported in Medication or Other Substance Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Administering medication or other substances was the STAGE EVENT ORIGINATED associated with the greatest number of Incidents shown in this figure (8,909 / 19,870; 44.8%) and almost half (748 / 1,505; 49.7%) of all Incidents with residual harm.
+Administering medication or other substances was the STAGE EVENT ORIGINATED associated with the greatest number of Incidents shown in this figure (10,513/23,943; 43.9%) and over half (983/1,928; 51.0%) of all Incidents with residual harm.

-Across STAGES EVENT ORIGINATED, the proportion where residual harm resulted from an Incident was 7.6% (1,505 / 19,870).
-The proportion of Incidents with residual harm was highest among Incidents originating with Purchasing, 11.4% (5 / 44), and lowest among Incidents originating with Storing, 2.3% (3 / 128).
-Among Incidents associated with Administering, the proportion of reports with residual harm was 8.4% (748 / 8,909).
+Across STAGES EVENT ORIGINATED, the proportion where residual harm resulted from an Incident was 8.1% (1,928/23,943).
+The proportion of Incidents with residual harm was highest among Incidents originating with Purchasing, 13.7% (7/51), and lowest among Incidents originating with Storing, 2.5% (4/161).
+Among Incidents associated with Administering, the proportion of reports with residual harm was 9.4% (983/10,513).